 For all AP subjects, we strongly recommend taking the AP course before the exam if you can because it’s one of the best ways to learn the material that will be on the exam.
 If your school doesn’t offer a particular AP course, you may prepare for the exam on their own.

 You can, but we don’t recommend it.
 AP Calculus AB and AP Calculus BC each correspond to year-long college courses, and you need to understand the Calculus AB content before you can understand Calculus BC content.
-Also: You can’t take both the Calculus AB and Calculus BC exams in the same school year.

 India test centers don’t administer certain AP Exams (like Computer Science Principles, Seminar, Research), because students must be enrolled in the course at their school and will likely sit for these exams at school as well.
-Some test centers may not offer other exams because they may not have the equipment necessary to administer them, such as computers or recording devices for the language exams and Music Theory.
+Some test centers may not offer other exams because they may not have the equipment or resources necessary to administer them, such as computers or recording devices for the language exams and Music Theory.

 Different universities have different policies about AP and IB in terms of admissions, credit, and placement out of introductory courses.
 AP and IB are both high-quality programs that colleges and universities consider when making admissions decisions.
 You can take AP courses and/or exams even if you’re enrolled in IB courses.

-Learn more about the benefits of taking AP.
+Consider an online AP course.
 You may be able to prepare for an AP Exam by taking an online AP course from an authorized AP provider.
 These classes are similar to the year-long AP courses offered at some schools, but they’re offered online by third-party providers.
 To find AP online providers, go to the AP Course Ledger and put “online” in the field for “high school name.”